PrabhjotAhluwalia/Javascript_Games/README.md

 # Javascript_Games

-    ok so i updated thus shiot//
+It contains code for 3 games that i created : snake,breakout and catch the muffin.

-t contains code for 3 games that i created : snake,breakout and catch the muffin.
+I learnt all these using a udemy Course.
+Thanks